 Winona LaDuke Explores The Militarization of Indian Country From Geronimo to Bin Laden

-Winona LaDuke, a Native American activist and twice Ralph Nader’s Green Party Vice Presidential Candidate , has written a dramatic and prescient book, The Militarization of Indian Country (Honor the Earth).
-Completed in February 2011, the book is currently at press and comes on the heels of the capture and killing of Osama bin Laden, also known as “Geronimo EKIA” (Enemy Killed in Action).
+Winona LaDuke, a Native American activist and twice Ralph Nader’s Green Party Vice Presidential Candidate, wrote a dramatic and prescient book, The Militarization of Indian Country (Honor the Earth).
+Completed in February 2011, the book was published on the heels of the capture and killing of Osama bin Laden, also known as “Geronimo EKIA” (Enemy Killed in Action).
 When the code name for bin Laden was revealed, Native American groups sat up and took notice.
 Harlyn Geronimo, a great grandson of the legendary Apache chief, asked Congress for a formal apology.

 As a member of the Mescalero Apache Nation, Geronimo is an Army veteran who served two tours in Vietnam.
 In a statement submitted to the Senate Committee on Indian Affairs, Geronimo demanded, “That this use of the name Geronimo” be expunged “from all the records of the U.S. government;” adding “to equate Geronimo with Osama bin Laden is an unpardonable slander of Native America and its most famous leader in history.”